LambdaSharp/LambdaSharpTool/ReadMe.md

 lash deploy
 ```

-The λ# CLI uses a YAML file to compile the C# projects, upload assets, and deploy the CloudFormation stack in one step.
+The λ# CLI uses a YAML file to compile the C# projects, upload artifacts, and deploy the CloudFormation stack in one step.
 The YAML file describes the entire module including the inputs, outputs, variables, resources, and functions.

 ```yaml
 Module: MySampleModule